CesiumGS/cesium-webpack-example/TUTORIAL.md

   </body>
 </html>
 ```

-This will serve as a boilerplate HTML page to get us started.
-4. Add the following code to `src/index.js`
+4. Add the following code to `src/index.js`.
+This will serve as our boilerplate JavaScript code.
 ```
 console.log('Hello World!');
 ```
-This will serve as our boilerplate JavaScript code.

 5. Create the file `src/css/main.css` and add the following css code
 ```
 html, body, #cesiumContainer {